fpgacademy/DESim/frontend/README.md

 2. Libraries
     1. Open File -> Project Structure.
     2. Check Project Settings -> Libraries has a library named _lib_ for _JavaFX_
-    3. If the library does not exist (because you installed Java into a different folder from the one we suggested, or you installed a version other than 17.0.15), create a new one.
+    3. If the library does not exist (because you installed Java into a different folder from the one we suggested, or you installed a version other than 17.0.18), create a new one.
         1. Click the + (New Project Library)
         2. Choose Java
-        3. Navigate to and select the Java/javafx-sdk-17.0.15/lib/ directory
+        3. Navigate to and select the Java/javafx-sdk-17.0.18/lib/ directory
         4. Click the OK button
         5. The Java FX SDK should now be in the library list
 3. Module-path
     1. Open Run -> Edit Configurations...
     2. Click on the _Modify Options_ dropdown and ensure that there is a checkmark beside _Add VM options_.
     3. Identify the VM Options Arguments box (it is the box with a lot of text inside it).
 On the righthand side of this box, click on the arrows to expand the size of the box.
-    4. The first item in the VM Options Arguments should be "C:/GitHub/Java/javafx-sdk-17.0.15/lib".
+    4. The first item in the VM Options Arguments should be "C:/GitHub/Java/javafx-sdk-17.0.18/lib".
 If this folder does not match the one where your Java library is installed, then modify it acccordingly.
     5. Click OK in the Edit Configurations to save your changes
 4. Install the _DESim_ Application to your computer.
 This step is needed because it provides some files that will be read by DESim when run within IntelliJ.
      1. Navigate on the Internet to the URL https://fpgacademy.org/tools.html.
 In the DESim section select version 24.1 and then click to download the ZIP file labelled _Installation Files for Windows_.
      2. Uncompress the _DESim.zip_ file to your computer.
-We recommend storing this file in the location C:\DESim.
+From this uncompressed archive, copy the files modelsim.vpi and questa.vpi into your DESim installation folder (C:\GitHub\DESim).
 5. Install the simulator that you will be using with DESim.
 We recommend ModelSim, because it does not require a license, but you could also choose Questa, which is a more recent version.
 Instructions for installing ModelSim (or Questa) are provided on the Software tab of the website https://fpgacademy.org/tools.html.
 Ensure that your simulator can be found in your operating system's _Path_ environment variable, as this will be needed by IntelliJ.
 For example, your _Path_ might include C:\intelFPGA\20.1\modelsim_ase\win32aloem, or C:\intelFPGA_pro\24.1\questa_fse\win64
 6. Configure Run-Time Options in IntelliJ
    1. As you did in Step 3. above, Open Run -> Edit Configurations
-   2. Ensure that the Working Directory is set to C:\DESim (or whatever location you have used in Step 4.2 above)
+   2. Ensure that the Working Directory is set to C:\GitHub\DESim (or whatever location you have used in Step 4.2 above)
    3. Click on the _Modify Options_ dropdown and ensure that there is a checkmark beside _Environment variables_.
-   4. Ensure that the Enviorment Variables include both DESimPath and DESimulator, such as: DESimPath=C:\DESim;DESimulator=modelsim.
-If you installed DESim to a folder other than C:\DESim, then set DESimPath to that folder instead.
+   4. Ensure that the Enviorment Variables include both DESimPath and DESimulator, such as: DESimPath=C:\GitHub\DESim;DESimulator=modelsim.
+If you installed DESim to a folder other than C:\GitHub\DESim, then set DESimPath to that folder instead.
 Also, if are using the Questa simulator, then change this setting to DESimulator=questa.

 Now that all the necessary settings have been checked, the frontend may be modified and tested using IntelliJ.